py5coding/py5book/integrations/custom_integrations.md

 also support a keyword argument to rotate the image by a different angle.

 First we create our predicate function.
-It will simply check if an object is a PIL Image object and return True or False.
+It will simply check if an object is a PIL Image object and return `True` or `False`.
 This function is identical to py5's built-in customization for PIL Image objects.

 ```{code-cell} ipython3